Mary-Anne Williams

 with the late Pavlos Peppas University of Patras, Greece

-We extend the theory of rational choice under risk to settings in which only partial or qualitative information about a decision maker’s preferences is observable.
-Building on the von Neumann–Morgenstern Utility Theorem, we distinguish between an agent’s underly- ing internal preferences over lotteries and the limited preference information available to an external observer.
-We treat partial preferences not as reflecting indecision or incompleteness on the part of the agent, but as informational constraints faced by the observer.
-Restricting attention to binary lotteries, we derive necessary and sufficient conditions under which an observer can rationalize an agent’s preferences with missing and/or purely qualitative information.
-We provide separate characterizations for environments in which probabilities are known and for those in which only ordinal comparisons of probabilities are available.
-A central component of our analysis is a novel result on product inequalities, which is of in- dependent mathematical interest and underpins our characterization of rationalizability with qualitative preference information.
-Our results resolve a standing open question and extend the theory of rational choice under risk to settings with partially observable preferences.
+A central challenge in the age of agentic AI is enabling humans to reliably manage, govern, and collaborate with autonomous systems whose behavior must be anticipated despite only limited observability of their choices under risk and uncertainty.
+Addressing this challenge requires a robust framework for inferring and predicting AI agent behavior from its observed choices in risky situations.
+In this paper, we extend the theory of rational choice under risk to predict if an agent's risky choices are rational.
+Many mission critical AI applications require agents to be predictably rational.
+Building on the von Neumann–Morgenstern Utility Theorem, we distinguish between an agent’s underlying internal preferences and those that are visible to external observers, and partial preferences are a constraint on the observer rather than the AI agent's indecision.
+Restricting attention to binary choices, we derive necessary and sufficient conditions under which an observer can rationalize an agent’s preferences with missing and/or purely qualitative information, thereby enabling principled prediction of behavior under uncertainty.
+We provide separate characterizations for environments in which probabilities are known and for those in which only ordinal comparisons are available.
+A central component of our analysis is a novel result on product inequalities, which is of independent mathematical interest and underpins our characterization of rationalizability with qualitative preference information.
+Our results resolve a standing open question and substantially extend the theory of rational choice under risk to settings with partially observable agent preferences, providing a rigorous foundation for anticipating, governing, and coordinating with agentic AI systems.